Marquis4484/marquis4484/README.md

 <h1 align="center">Hello, my name is Marquis Sampson!</h1>
 <h3 align="center">I am a passionate software developer from New York City.
 Thank you for visiting my page!</h3>
 <p align="left">
   As a software engineer, I have experience in both frontend and backend programming.
 Also, I know how work with popular technologies such as Firebase and Figma.
 My aim as a software developer is to create complex programs that can be used by anyone.
 I am working towards my goals by building proficient web projects that are featured here on my github.
 Please, take a look at the skills that I have to offer.
 If you'd like to chat, my socials are listed down below.
-I hope that we can stay in touch!
+I hope that we can stay in toch!
 </p>

 - My web portfolio is viewable at: https://www.ms-web-portfolio.com/